-Another kind of labelings for trees was introduced by Ringel, Llado, and Serra [2200] in an approach to proving their conjecture $K{n,n}$ is edge-decomposable into n copies of any given tree with n edges.
-If T is a tree with n edges and partite sets A and B, they define a labeling f from the set of vertices to $\{1, 2, ..., n\}$ to be a bigraceful labeling of T if f restricted to A is injective, f restricted to B is injective, and the edge labels given by f(y) - f(x) where g is an edge with g in g and g in g is the set g in particular, the Ringel, Llado, and Serra bigraceful does not imply the usual graceful.)
-Among the graphs that they show are bigraceful are: lobsters, trees of diameter at most g is stars g, with g is a tree then there is a vertex g and a nonnegative integer g such that the addition of g leaves to g results in a bigraceful tree.
+Another kind of labelings for trees was introduced by Ringel, Llado, and Serra [2386] in an approach to proving their conjecture $K{n,n}$ is edge-decomposable into n copies of any given tree with n edges.
+If T is a tree with n edges and partite sets A and B, they define a labeling f from the set of vertices to $\{1, 2, \ldots, n\}$ to be a bigraceful labeling of T if f restricted to A is injective, f restricted to B is injective, and the edge labels given by f(y) - f(x) where g is an edge with g in g and g in g is the set g in particular, the Ringel, Llado, and Serra bigraceful does not imply the usual graceful.)
+Among the graphs that they show are bigraceful are: lobsters, trees of diameter at most g is stars g with g spokes of paths of length g in an anomale g is a tree then there is a vertex g and a nonnegative integer g such that the addition of g leaves to g results in a bigraceful tree.
 They conjecture that all trees are bigraceful.